jaredcroyle/jaredcroyle.com-v2/README.md

 This site is heavily based on [bchiang7/v4](https://github.com/bchiang7/v4) by [Brittany Chiang](https://brittanychiang.com).

-I adapted the design, layout, and build setup for my own use, and customized:
+I adapted the design, layout, and build setup for my own use, updated legacy code, and customized:

 - Site content (jobs, projects, copy)
 - Styling/theme values
 - GraphQL queries and build configuration
-- Updated legacy code

 If you reuse significant portions of this code or design, please credit both Brittany’s original work and this repo.